-There is no doubt these readings will be a confronting read for many schools.
-Why?
-Many schools are widely implementing processes that are more aligned with the whole-language approach, instead of evidence-based structured synthetic phonics programs to teach students how to read.
+There is no doubt these readings will be confronting for many schools, especially those that are widely implementing processes that are more aligned with the whole-language approach, instead of evidence-based structured synthetic phonics programs to teach students how to read.

-It is my hope these readings direct schools to the implementation of assessments and reading materials which are aligned with the ‘gold-standard-approach’ of structured synthetic phonics.
+It is my hope that these two readings will direct schools to begin the implementation of assessments and programs that align with the current gold-standard approach to teaching reading; Structured Synthetic Phonics (SSP).

-Plan to phase out junior primary whole language reading books in favour of decodable reading books (for home reading and in-class shared reading).
+Suggestion 1: Plan to phase out junior primary whole-language reading books (e.g PM Benchmarking) in favour of decodable reading books (for home reading and in-class shared reading).

-Many schools have limited decodable books.
-The evidence base clearly states that decodable reading material is beneficial for all students in the early phase of reading.
+The research clearly states that decodable reading material is essential for all students in the early phase of reading.
 Read more about why decodable reading books are superior to whole-language books when learning to read here.

 - What decodable reading books are available in the school?